pypeclub/pypeclub.github.io/docs/admin_config.md

 ### Example

-You have project where you need to disable some validators - let's say overlapping UVs validator in Maya.
+You have a project where you need to disable some validators - let's say overlapping UVs validator in Maya.

 Project name is *FooProject*.